 This course explores the ethical, legal, and professional issues facing the human services worker.
 It is designed to teach a process of ethical decision-making and to increase awareness of the complexities in practice.
 Students are introduced to the current state and federal statutes, regulations, and judicial decisions that govern the professional practice in human services.
 Standards, code of ethics, clientsâ€™ rights, and confidentiality are emphasized.

 Explores the fundamentals of effective oral presentation to small and large groups.
 Topic selection, audience analysis, methods of organization, research, structuring evidence and support, delivery techniques, and other essential elements of speaking successfully, including the listening process, form the basis of the course.
-Students will complete a service learning or global awareness project.
+This course focuses on writing-intensive practices and meets expectations of High Impact Practice courses.
 NOTE: This course is recognized for general education transfer as part of the University of Wisconsin (UW) System/Wisconsin Technical College System (WTCS) Universal Credit Transfer Agreement (UCTA).

 Total: 30 Credits